Solved! Here’s Exactly When You Should Aerate the Lawn

 Be sure to choose a time for aeration that won’t interfere with other lawn-care activities:

 - Weed control.
-While research has shown that aerating your lawn after the application of a pre-emergent herbicide (available on Amazon) will not hamper herbicide effectiveness, aerate your lawn before applying these products possible so as not to disrupt the chemical barrier that the herbicide forms over the soil.
+While research has shown that aerating your lawn after the application of a pre-emergent herbicide will not hamper herbicide effectiveness, aerate your lawn before applying these products, if possible, so as not to disrupt the chemical barrier that the herbicide forms over the soil.

 - Overseeding.
 Aeration and seeding should go hand in hand when caring for your green kingdom.
 If you plan to overseed (the process of planting new grass seeds into an established lawn), aerate before overseeding to increase contact between seeds and soil.
 This way, a higher percentage of the new grass seeds will germinate.